mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 ``salt-sproxy``
 ---------------

+salt-sproxy is an agentless approach to automation, while still using Salt, but without requiring Proxy or regular Minions.
+It is a plugin, extending Salt, so you can continue to benefit from the scalability, extensibility and flexibility of Salt, while you don't have to manage thousands of (Proxy) Minion services.

 I'll firstly present what it does and then we'll take a look at how to use.
 The core idea is that ``salt-sproxy`` creates a subprocess for every device matching the target executing the requested Salt function.
 Under each subprocess it's